 For over a decade, Kanye West has built an empire based on his success as a rapper, singer and music producer.
 He has shocked the public time after time with entertaining – and, occasionally infuriating – antics that have only made him even more famous.
-West’s “Yeezy” shoes and clothing lines have given him a stage in the fashion industry, involving high-end collaborations.
+Whether he is speaking out against vaccinations or declaring his candidacy for US president, West knows how to grab the world’s attention.
+West’s “Yeezy” shoes and clothing line, the latter of which will now be specially designed for and sold at Gap, have given him a stage in the fashion industry, involving high-end collaborations.
 His never-ending spotlight between praise and criticism has raised the question: Is Kanye West a great artist?
 Or is he a decent one with great marketing skills?

 Here are three arguments in favor of Kanye West as a great artist and three arguments supporting his being a great marketer.

 Kanye West started his career not as a rapper but as a producer.
 According to The Rolling Stone, West produced songs for Lil Wayne, Jay-Z, Mariah Carey, Alicia Keys and many other big names in the music industry.
 Most of the time, the tracks weren’t associated with his name, because he produced for big record labels and wasn’t yet a known artist.
 After becoming a big name himself, he started his own label – GOOD Music – with Sony BMG, where he released John Legend’s albums.
 Not long ago, he also signed Chicago rapper Valee, making him a star practically overnight.